This Singer sewing machine is a treasured possession of mine. I remember all the beautiful clothes my Italian grandmother made for me with it.

 Grandfather leaves the homeland first

 My grandmother came to Canada on the Conte di Savoia.
 The Italian ocean liner’s maiden voyage between Genoa and New York was in the fall of 1932.
-My grandmother arrived in the winter of 1934 with their first child who was by then, 9 years old.
+My grandmother arrived in Canada in the winter of 1934 with their first child who was by then, 9 years old.

 The story goes that my grandmother travelled from New York to Montreal with very few possessions or food or money.
 She was not used to the cold nor was she properly dressed for it.
 From Montreal, she and my aunt, travelled by train to their new home in northern Ontario.

-I can only imagine what it must have been like for the small family, my grandmother, their first daughter, and my grandfather, meeting after several years of separation.
+I can only imagine what it must have been like for the small family, my grandmother, their first daughter, and my grandfather, meeting after seven years of separation.
 My mother was born nine months after my grandmother’s arrival in Canada.

 The family lived above the shoe shop.
 My mother told me she watched, from the window of the second floor, soldiers leaving for war at the train station.
 I remember the apartment as a very comfortable home.
-As a child, (many years later) I thought it was a special treat to watch street dances on summer nights from the same bedroom window.
+As a child, (many years later) I thought it was a special treat to watch street dances on summer nights from the upper bedroom window.

 When my grandmother was widowed in 1947, she had to find a way to support her family.

-Singer sewing machine and the livelihood of a family
+Singer sewing machine and the livelihood of a family.

-My grandmother bought the second hand Singer from one of her Italian friends who was doing alterations for local shops.
+My grandmother bought the second-hand Singer from one of her Italian friends who was doing alterations for local shops.
 She helped this woman when she had too much work.

 Eventually, Nonni had her own customers coming to her home.
 She did alterations for Higgins Clothing, a family owned store a few buildings away from my grandparents’ home.